rameliaz/grm-tutorial-paper/README.md

 [Click here](https://github.com/rameliaz/grm-tutorial-paper/archive/refs/heads/main.zip) to download the repository and reproduce the paper.

+We complement the repository with `renv()` so to fully reproduce the paper, readers can download the repository and run `renv::restore()` in their console to reproduce the environment.

 ### Supplementary Material

 We include an annotated R Markdown file as a complement to the manuscript.
 For didactic purpose, please use this instead.
 [Click here to download](https://github.com/rameliaz/grm-tutorial-paper/blob/main/annotated_codes.Rmd).